Lake Ikeda: Mythology

 Lake Ikeda is important in the local Shinto folklore of the surrounding regions.
 Local religious tradition originally held the lake as the origin of humankind.

 Issie

-Issie (イッシー, Isshī) is a Japanese lake monster said to lurk in Lake Ikeda.
+Issie (イッシー, Isshī) is a Japanese cryptid said to lurk in Lake Ikeda.
 It is described as being saurian in appearance.
 The naming convention is analogous to "Nessie" (the Loch Ness Monster).

 According to mythology, Issie was a white mare who lived together with her foal on the shore of Lake Ikeda.
 However, when the foal was kidnapped by a samurai and Issie was unable to find it, she jumped into the lake and her despair transformed her into a giant, saurian beast, which since then frequently surfaces, trying to find her lost child.
 The creature was reportedly photographed in 1978 by a man who went by the name "Mr. Matsubara".
 Twenty other people reportedly also saw the creature swimming in the lake in 1978; they described it as black and having two humps, each about 5 meters (16 feet) long.